Mahishasura: Art

 Durga slaying Mahishasura is a prominent theme which was sculpted in various caves and temples across India.
 Some of the prominent representations are seen at the Mahishasuramardini caves in Mahabalipuram, the Ellora Caves, in the entrance of Rani ki vav, Hoysaleswara Temple in Halebidu and many more temples across India.
 The worship of Durga during Durga Puja in Bihar, West Bengal, Jharkhand, Odisha and other eastern states is represented in Pandal which depict Durga killing Mahishasura.
 The legend of Mahishasura has also been inspiration for films, plays and dance dramas.

 Etymology of Mysore

 The popular legend is that Mysore (Mahishooru) gets its name from Mahishasuramardini, a manifestation of goddess Durga.
 The buffalo demon Mahishasura, states the regional tradition, had terrified the local population.
 It is believed that goddess Durga (Chamundeshwari) killed Mahishasura on top of the Chamundi Hills.
-The spot was constructed as the Chamundeshwari Temple in Mysuru, an event that is annually celebrated at Navaratri and Mysuru Dasara.
+The spot was constructed as the Chamundeshwari Temple in Mysuru city, an event that is annually celebrated at Navaratri and Mysuru Dasara.
 The British Era in India saw the name change to "Mysore" and later Kannadized back into "Mysuru".

 The temple of the city's guardian deity, Chamundeshvari, has a giant statue of Mahishasura on the hill facing the city.
 The earliest mention of Mysore in recorded history may be traced to 245 B.C., i.e., to the period of Ashoka when on the conclusion of the third Buddhist convocation, a team was dispatched to Mahisha Mandala.